Fuseteam/snapclean/README.md

-# Set up "Reverse Tethering" on Ubuntu
+# Clean up older revisions of snaps

 This is a script that uninstalled the old versions of snaps to recover space